This post was contributed by Donately.

 2. Online Auctions

-Online auctions are a fantastic way to raise funds.
-If you’ve never hosted one before, it may be just what you need to motivate donors to give in a new and exciting way.
-So long as you’re backed by powerful silent auction software, hosting an online auction will be a breeze.
+If you’ve never hosted an online auction before, it may be just what you need to motivate donors to give in a new and exciting way.
+So long as you’re backed by powerful silent auction software, hosting an online auction is a breeze.

-This virtual fundraising idea has the power to captivate your supporters, but only if you approach it with the right attitude and a few best practices.
-So you’re fully prepared to run an online auction, let’s walk through some pro tips:
+Virtual auctions can be as captivating for supporters as traditional auctions, but only if you approach them with the right attitude and a few best practices.
+So you’re fully prepared to run an online auction, let’s walk through some tips:

 - Actively promote your auction.
-You should start marketing well in advance to amp up excitement about this engagement opportunity.
-Share the link to your auction site across all communication channels from social media to email to your website.
+Start marketing well in advance to amp up excitement about this engagement opportunity.
+Share the link to your auction site across all communication channels, from social media to email to your website.
 The more people who hear about it, the better!

 - Choose your items carefully.
 Keep your donors’ interests in mind when procuring items for your auction.
-Since expensive travel packages don’t suit every prospect’s budget, you should also select items across a vast price range, so there’s something for everyone!
-Finally, if you are not sure where or how to get items, please review this guide on where to find auction items during a pandemic!
+Since expensive travel packages don’t suit every prospect’s budget, select items across a vast price range, so there’s something for everyone!

 3. Online Giving Days